Upper Hiwassee Highlands AVA: Climate

 Upper Hiwassee Highlands viticultural area is warmer than the surrounding regions to the north, east, and south and slightly cooler than the region to the west.
 Because of the wide variety of elevations both within and outside the viticultural area, the petition used the climate data mapping system created by the PRISM Climate Group at Oregon State University to estimate general climate patterns for the entire region.
 The climate normals used in the calculations were gathered from three weather stations within the viticultural area and nine stations from the surrounding regions.
 The mean July temperature was also calculated because July represents the peak of the growing season.
 The petition used the climate data mapping system to determine the Winkler Region Classification for the various elevations within Upper Hiwassee Highlands viticultural area and the surrounding regions.
 The majority of the viticultural area (84 percent) is classified as a moderately warm Region III climate in the Winkler climate classification system.
 The regions to the north, east, and south are classified as very cool Regions I and II.
 The region to the west is primarily a Region III, similar to the viticultural area, although the region to the west does have a larger percentage of land in the very warm Region IV category than the viticultural area.
 Finally, the petition included estimates of the average freeze-free period, also referred to as the growing season, for Upper Hiwassee Highlands AVA and the surrounding regions.
 The data was collected from the period between 1971 and 2000 from the same weather stations used to determine the mean annual and growing season temperatures.
 The three weather stations within the viticultural area have average freeze-free periods that are generally shorter than those to the west, south, and southeast and longer than those to the northeast.
 Although the viticultural area has freeze-free periods similar to those to the east, the area to the east still has cooler overall temperatures that distinguish the region from the viticultural area.
 The moderately warm temperature of the Upper Hiwassee Highlands viticultural area plays a role in the varieties of grapes that are grown.
 According to the petition, the climate is most suitable for growing French-American hybrids, which are grown in 17 of the 26 vineyards within the viticultural area and cover 49 percent of the total vineyard acres.
 Examples of these French-American hybrids include Chambourcin, Traminette, Seyval Blanc, and Vidal Blanc.
 American varieties, such as Norton, Catawba, and Concord, are also popular and are grown in 11 of the vineyards and cover approximately 14 percent of the total vineyard acres.
 Vitis vinifera varieties cover approximately 37 percent of the total vineyard acres, but according to the petition, only 1 of the 26 vineyards within the area grows vitis vinifera varieties exclusively, with a total of half an acre planted to Cabernet Sauvignon.
 By contrast, the petition notes that the vitis vinifera varieties are the most common varieties grown in the surrounding regions.
 The Biltmore Vineyard, approximately 90 miles away in Asheville, North Carolina, is the nearest commercial vineyard to the north and grows vitis vinifera exclusively, including Cabernet Sauvignon, Merlot, and Chardonnay.
 The nearest vineyards to the south, approximately 30 mi in Dahlonega and Cleveland, Georgia, and to the west, in the Appalachian foothills of Tennessee, also primarily grow vitis vinifera varieties, along with some American varieties.
 Commercial viticulture is not present immediately to the east of the viticultural area because the region is largely covered by the Nantahala National Forest.
+The USDA plant hardiness zones range from 7a to 8a.